 Contact person: Geri Swann, email@example.com

-Through nomination by a staff member, a student can receive a train car to acknowledge a spectacular example of a behavior that aligns with the schoolwide expectations of being safe, respectful, responsible and caring.
+Through nomination by a staff member, a student can receive a train car certificate to acknowledge a spectacular example of a behavior that aligns with the schoolwide expectations of being safe, respectful, responsible and caring.
 These actions need to be displayed by the students without being asked by an adult.
-The train car will be displayed at school, and the student’s name will be published in the school newsletter.
+The certificate will be displayed at school, and the student’s name will be published in the school newsletter.
 This program is sponsored by The Canton Railroad.

 Contact person: Marybeth Smith, MSmith22@bcps.k12.md.us